 How to Fix the Problem

 When clenching or grinding teeth is caused by a minor bite problem an adjustment of tooth surfaces or “equilibration” can remedy the situation.
 This involves removing a tiny bit of enamel from an individual tooth that is out of position, bringing it into better alignment with the others.
-If it’s a more serious bite issue, consulting with orthodontic specialists like those at Braces and Smiles - Queens NY Best Orthodontist for Invisalign & Braces, who are trained to prevent, diagnose and treat facial and dental irregularities, such as malocclusions (bad bites) is highly recommended.
+If it’s a more serious bite issue, consulting with orthodontic specialists like those at Braces and Smiles, who are trained to prevent, diagnose and treat facial and dental irregularities, such as malocclusions (bad bites) is highly recommended.

 When damage to teeth is severe enough to require dental work, a custom-made night guard (occlusal guard), may be required also at bedtime after the damaged tooth corrected.
 This type of appliance prevents your teeth contacting each other while you sleep to prevent additional wear and tear of enamel, fracturing of teeth, and protects your jaw joints from stresses due to excessive grinding forces that are the common cause of headaches.